 So I thought I’d share with you some of my favorite money forums.
 They can be a great place to ask questions, look for answers, and join a community.

-1. myFICO Forums: myFICO has done a terrific job of putting together a great resource about credit scores.
+- myFICO Forums: has done a terrific job of putting together a great resource about credit scores.
 The community is friendly and replies to tough credit questions are posted quickly, thanks to a very active forum.
 The forum also covers a wide range of personal finance topics.

-3. Morningstar Forums: Morningstar offers discussion groups on a wide variety of investing topics.
+- Morningstar Forums: Morningstar offers discussion groups on a wide variety of investing topics.
 From stock picking to investing in retirement to mutual fund investing, you’ll find a ton of great information here.
-It also has a personal finance discussion forum, although investing topics are what makes this resource special.
+It also has a personal finance discussion forum, although investing topics are what make this resource special.

-6. Bogleheads Forum: Named after the founder of Vanguard, Jack Bogle, the Bogleheads forum has great information on low cost, long term, passive investing.
+- Bogleheads Forum: Named after the founder of Vanguard, Jack Bogle, the Bogleheads forum has great information on low-cost, long-term, passive investing.
 You can get your questions answered about asset allocation and portfolio rebalancing.

-8. Bigger Pockets Forum: If you own rental property or are thinking about investing in real estate, the Bigger Pockets Forum is the place to be.
-Excellent resource for all aspects of REI.
+- Bigger Pockets Forum: If you own rental property or are thinking about investing in real estate, the Bigger Pockets Forum is the place to be.
+An excellent resource for all aspects of REI.

 So those are my favorite forums.
 If you have others, leave a comment below.